Severely mentally impaired people

 - An increase in disablement pension where constant attendance is needed

 - Income Support (which includes a disability premium)

 - Personal Independence Payment (standard or enhanced daily living component)

 Their condition must be confirmed by a doctor.
 We will ask for permission to write to the doctor for confirmation.
 The discount will start from the date they receive a benefit and following confirmation from their GP or other medical professional.

-If they are entitled to a benefit but don’t currently receive it, you will need a letter from the Department of Works and Pensions (DWP) to confirm this.
+They will need a letter from the Department of Works and Pensions (DWP) to confirm the receipt of benefit.

 To apply for a severely mentally impaired discount, you'll need to sign in or register for myAccount.